-While creating new supported worksheets, web-authors cannot enter customized names for the worksheets.
+While creating newly supported worksheets, web-authors cannot enter customized names for the worksheets.
 New sheets created are numbered sequentially.

 Unlike tableau desktop, the authors cannot set sorts based on specific fields, default sorts, or pre-sort information in a robust manner.
 Sorting is exclusively allowed through the in-visualization quick sorts that are omnipresent on headers in all tableau visualizations.

-Tableau desktop allows nearly infinite control of color palettes, size ranges, shapes, and tooltip content.
+Tableau desktop allows nearly infinite control of colour palettes, size ranges, shapes, and tooltip content.
 The web-tablet environment provides none of the above fine-grain controls.